jaypersanchez/chemlink-analytics-dashboard/README.md

 - All dates are displayed in user's local timezone
 - Charts are responsive and work on mobile devices
 - Data is cached in browser for better performance
+- **Monthly metrics show rolling 12-month window** for relevance
+- **PII elements are hidden via CSS** - can be unhidden by removing CSS rules in `static/css/styles.css`
+- **Job-related references removed** from pain points to focus on core platform value

 ## Security